MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-develop-connect-apps-for-fin.md

 2. A customer record was deleted
 3. A new customer "Alpine Ski House" was created

-When the API consumer calls a GET using the `@odata.deltaLink`, as shown below.
+When the API consumer calls a GET using the `@odata.deltaLink`, as shown below:

 ```json
 GET https://api.financials.dynamics.com/v1.0/api/beta/companies(2d117882-81a5-489e-b956-613205b06c72)/customers?deltaToken=ZmYwMWIzZmEtMTk4OS00MWRjLTllM2UtMWE2MWNlZjE2NzEzLDIwMTgtMDEtMjNUMTc6Mjk6NDAuNTM1MTY0NlosJTJmTVMlMmZhcGklMmZiZXRhJTJmY29tcGFuaWVzKDY3MTE1YTRmLTRkZjQtNDQ1ZC1hNjYwLTlmNzU3MjgzZDhlYyklMmZpdGVtcywsVW5zcGVjaWZpZWQ=
 ```
-The response would return with the specified changes in the result, see the following example.
+The response would return with the specified changes in the result, see the following example:

 ```json
 {